topbitdu/unidom-geo-china/ROADMAP.md

 ## v0.5.5
 1. Improve the Region spec for the validations on the #alphabetic_code attribute, & the #name attribute
 2. Improve the Town spec for the validations on the #name attribute

+## v0.5.6
+1. Improve the Region spec for the As Region concern
+2. Improve the Ruby Gem Specification to depend on [unidom-geo](https://github.com/topbitdu/unidom-geo) v1.5.6